-The plans set out in our 2019 CoP have been taken forward including the following company examples:
+The plans set out in our 2020 CoP have been taken forward including the following company examples:

-- Implementation of a bi-annual environmental performance checklist to identify any potential energy and cost savings for implementation on a project by project basis and the setting of localised performance targets. - Continued reduction in the need for printing through the elimination of unnecessary documentation and changing our systems to permit digital signatures through secured electronic documents, as opposed to printing, signing and scanning records. - An assessment on our London offices was conducted in accordance with the Energy Savings and Opportunities Scheme, with actions currently being implemented to reduce energy consumption. - We have implemented an additional layer of risk assessment, 'Point of Work Risk Assessments', that is done on each element of a task and incorporates identifying any environmental risks.
+- Implementation of a bi-annual environmental performance checklist to identify any potential energy and cost savings for implementation on a project by project basis and the setting of localised performance targets. - Continued reduction in the need for printing through the elimination of unnecessary documentation and changing our systems to permit digital signatures through secured electronic documents, as opposed to printing, signing and scanning records.

+- We have undertaken an assessment of the environmental measures in place across the Corporate London office, with opportunities for improvement identified.
+This has included opportunities to improve use of IT equipment to ensure optimised energy usage, and opportunities to improve recycling in the office. - We have developed an action plan and undertaken initial actions to improve environmental aspects of the London office based on the environmental assessment.
+Environmental aspects have been identified for all of our operating locations as part of the rollout of the Business Management System, in addition to the creation of location specific Waste Management plans. - We have implemented an additional layer of risk assessment, 'Point of Work Risk Assessments', that is done on each element of a task and incorporates identifying any environmental risks.
 This brings a level of granularity to our assessments to ensure their robustness.
-New training webinars were established across the business for our management personnel.
-This included training on Environmental Aspects and Impacts to enable our workforce implements this process to a good standard.
+Training webinars are undertaken across the business for our management personnel, which include training on Environmental Aspects and Impacts to enable our workforce to implement this process to a good standard.

-- Continue to implement the 6 monthly environmental assessment checks across all projects and regional offices to identify ways in which we can reduce our impact on the environment. - Continue to review printing needs throughout our business. - Continued implementation of webinars and training on environmental management and the conducting of environmental aspects and impacts assessments for our operational management teams to ensure that the assessments continue to be effective and relevant.
+- Continue to implement the 6 monthly environmental assessment checks across all projects and regional offices to identify ways in which we can reduce our impact on the environment. - Continue to review printing needs throughout our business. - Continue to implement further actions surrounding improvements to environmental aspects of our Corporate offices, including the reduction of energy usage and waste production and continued improvement surrounding the use of responsibly sourced materials. - Undertake further reviews of environmental aspects and opportunities for improvement across the remainder of our Corporate offices, implementing identified actions from these as required. - Continued implementation of webinars and training on environmental management and the conducting of environmental aspects and impacts assessments for our operational management teams to ensure that the assessments continue to be effective and relevant.